-OnRISC Baltos iR 5221 is a fanless industrial embedded PC in compact dimensions, designed for DIN Rail mounting.
-It is based on an ARM Cortex-A8 with NEON SIMD Coprocessor, up to 1GHz CPU clock speed.
-Low power consumption, wide temperature range -20°C to 65°C and flexible power supply (12 — 50V DC) make it an ideal system for industrial automation.
+The OnRISC Baltos iR 5221 is a fanless and DIN-Rail mounting suitable industrial embedded PC with compact dimensions.
+It is based on an ARM Cortex-A8 with NEON SIMD Coprocessor, with up to 1GHz CPU clock speed.
+Low power consumption (3W typical), an extended temperature range (−20°C to 65°C), a wide power supply (12 — 50V DC) and an impressive MTBF (10.5 Years at 45°C) are qualities that make it an ideal system for industrial automation.

-For Baltos there is an option to use the viaVPN system for Remote Access and Monitoring over Internet. viaVPN provides secure and strong encrypted access, without any re-configuration of firewalls.
-Customers firmware/application must be accessible via Ethernet or WLAN, for example via a web interface or by a Telnet/SSH connection.
-Then viaVPN extends the access over Internet, protected by a VPN tunnel.
+For the Baltos series there is a software option that uses the viaVPN Cloud system (www.viaVPN.com), which can be remotely accessed and monitored over the Internet. viaVPN provides secure and strongly encrypted access, without the need for any reconfiguration of existing firewalls.
+In case a customer's firmware/application is accessible via Ethernet or Wifi — as for example via a web interface or Telnet/SSH connection — viaVPN extends the access over internet by a protected VPN tunnel.

 This product uses open source software to fulfill part of its functions.
 Licenses for the open source software are granted under the GNU General Public License in various versions.
 For details about those see the information in the firmware download and visionsystems.de/opensource